PierrunoYT/deezer-preview-downloader/README.md

    - Solution: Try using a VPN to a different country
    - Verify the track exists and is playable on Deezer website

-4. **"Could not generate download URL"**
+4. **"Could not generate download URL" / Only preview downloads work**
-   - Track may not be available in any quality level
-   - Solution: Try a different track or check if your account has proper access
+   - **This is expected behavior in 2024** - Deezer has changed their CDN infrastructure
+   - Full track downloads are currently not possible due to DNS resolution issues with CDN domains
+   - The script automatically falls back to 30-second preview downloads
+   - Solution: This is a known limitation, not a bug

 5. **Download fails or produces corrupted files**
    - Network issues or incomplete download